datagrok/subcommander/README.md

 but this should make no difference to the user.
 The author plans to re-implement in both Python and C.

-## Setup
+## Install

-1. Clone this repository somewhere on your system.
+Clone this repository somewhere on your system.

-2. If you don't have a `~/bin` directory already, create it and add it to your `PATH` environment variable.
-For example, in your `~/.profile`:

-		export PATH="$HOME/bin:$PATH"
+## Example Configuration

+Let's pretend that you have a collection of scripts in your `~/bin` directory that you use while working on your project: `proj_runserver`, `proj_db_start`, `proj_db_stop`, and `proj_deploy`.
+Let's use subcommander to clean this up a bit, and create a single tool named `proj`.

-3. Create a symlink to (or a copy of) the subcommander.sh script in ~/bin named for your tool.
+1. Create a symlink to (or a copy of) the subcommander.sh script in ~/bin named `proj`.

+   		$ ln -s /path/to/lib/subcommander.sh ~/bin/proj

+2. At this point, running `proj` will already produce useful information:

+		$ proj
+		Subcommands directory ~/bin/proj.d does not exist.
+Place executable files there to enable them as sub-commands of 'proj'.

-4. Create a directory right next to it named that plus .d.
-This will hold the sub-scripts.
-You should now have:
+3. Create a directory right next to `proj` named `proj.d`.
+This will hold all the sub-scripts.

+   		$ mkdir ~/bin/proj.d

+4. You should now have:

 		bin/
-			mytool -> /path/to/lib/subcommander.sh
+			proj -> /path/to/lib/subcommander.sh
-			mytool.d/
+			proj.d/

-4. 'init' and 'help' are two subcommands included with subcommander that you will probably want as well.
-Symlink to those from your scripts directory.
+5. `help` is a subcommand included with subcommander that you will probably want as well.
+Symlink to it from your scripts directory.

+		$ ln -s /path/to/lib/subcommander/help ~/bin/proj.d/

+4. You should now have:

 		bin/
-			mytool -> /path/to/lib/subcommander.sh
+			proj -> /path/to/lib/subcommander.sh
-			mytool.d/
-				init -> /path/to/lib/subcommander/init
+			proj.d/
 				help -> /path/to/lib/subcommander/help

-Now you're ready to use your tool.

-## Useage

-Given the example setup above, running the command:

-		mytool status

-will execute ~/bin/mytool.d/status with some variables set into the execution environment.
+4. Now, running `proj` produces:

+		$ proj
+		usage: proj COMMAND [OPTION...]
+[ARG]...

+		Available proj commands are:
+		   help                 Lists the available sub-commands (this text)

+		No COMMAND specified.

+Pretty good for two symlinks and a directory, eh?

+5. Let's move your scripts into that scripts directory.
+Since we have a nice namespace, we can make their names a bit less verbose.

+		$ mv ~/bin/proj_runserver ~/bin/proj.d/runserver
+		$ mv ~/bin/proj_db_start ~/bin/proj.d/db_stop
+		$ mv ~/bin/proj_db_stop ~/bin/proj.d/db_stop
+		$ mv ~/bin/proj_deploy ~/bin/proj.d/deploy
+		$ proj
+		usage: proj COMMAND [OPTION...]
+[ARG]...

+		Available proj commands are:
+		   db_start
+		   db_stop
+		   deploy
+		   help                 Lists the available sub-commands (this text) runserver

+		No COMMAND specified.

+		$ proj db_start
+		Starting the database...

+## Improvements for subcommander-based sub-scripts

+### Automatic descriptive text

+Subcommander's `help` script has some built-in logic for pulling short descriptive text out of your scripts for display in the list of available commands.
+It's super simple: just add a comment near the top of your script that begins with "Desc" or "description" followed by a colon or equals, and a short line of text.
+Continuing with the examples above, let's add comments like these to our scripts:

+		# Description: runs my server on port 8080

+		/* Description: starts the database
+		*/

+		// desc: stops the database

+		DESC=copies working directory up to server

+The result:

+		$ proj help
+		Available proj commands are:
+		   db_start             starts the database
+		   db_stop              stops the database
+		   deploy               copies working directory up to server help                 Lists the available sub-commands (this text) runserver            runs my server on port 8080

+### Developing and debugging with `info`

 To see what variables are set by subcommander when it executes your tool, try the `info` subcommand included with subcommander.

-		ln -s /path/to/subcommander ~/bin/mytool/
+		$ ln -s /path/to/lib/subcommander/info ~/bin/proj.d/
-		cd foo/bar
-		mytool info
+		$ proj info

+### "I don't like `proj.d`"

+TODO: PROJ_EXEC_PATH

 ### Automatic context discovery

-Subcommander-based tools know what directories they "own" when you 'init' them, by creating a file named for the tool plus ".context".
-So, given this directory
+Subcommander-based tools know what directories they "own", and the `init` script is included to make the setup of a context easy.
-structure:

-		foo/bar/
-			baz1/
-			baz2/
-				quux/

-From foo/bar, 'mytool init' produces:

-		foo/bar/
-			baz1/
-			baz2/
-				quux/
-			.mytool.context
+		$ ln -s /path/to/lib/subcommander/init ~/bin/proj.d/

+Now, let's say you're working on a version of your project, with a directory structure like this:

+		devel/branch1/
+			module1/
+			module2/
+				feature/

+Within devel/branch1, `proj init` produces:

+		devel/branch1/
+			module1/
+			module2/
+				feature/
+			.proj.context

-Then, from anywhere within foo/bar, running `mytool status` would execute ~/bin/mytool.d/status` as before, with the following variables set:
+Then, from anywhere within devel/branch1, running any `proj` command would invoke it as before, but with the `SC_CONTEXT` environment variable set to `devel/branch1`.

-		SC_NAME=mytool
-		SC_CONTEXT=foo/bar
+### Integration with virtualenv

+TODO

+### Hook scripts and environment variables

-If you would like to call hook scripts or set variables into the environment specific to your project, just add those commands to the context file `.mytool.context`.
-If you would like to hook into each invocation of your script regardless of context, you may also create an executable script named `~/.mytoolrc`.
+If you would like to call hook scripts or set variables into the environment specific to your project, just add those commands to the context file `.proj.context`.
+If you would like to hook into each invocation of your script regardless of context, you may also create an executable script named `~/.projrc`.

 The context file is, by default, acutally an _executable shell script_.
 You can replace it with any executable, written in any language, as long as you follow